Active Record Relation

 options = names.extract_options!

-touch_updates = klass.touch_attributes_with_time(*names, **options)
+touch_updates = model.touch_attributes_with_time(*names, **options)

 updates.merge!(touch_updates) unless touch_updates.empty?